 Having periductal mastitis does not increase your risk of breast cancer.
 However, it’s still important to be breast aware and go back to your GP if you notice any further changes in your breasts regardless of how soon these occur after having periductal mastitis.

-If you have any questions about periductal mastitis or just want to talk things through, you can call Breast Cancer Care’s Helpline free on 0808 800 6000 and speak with one of our team.
+If you have any questions about periductal mastitis or just want to talk things through, you can call our free helpline, below.